Tamerlan Tsarnaev: Childhood and family background

 The Tsarnaev family was forcibly moved from Chechnya to the Soviet republic of Kyrgyzstan in the years following World War II.
 Husband Anzor Tsarnaev is Chechen, and wife Zubeidat Tsarnaeva is an Avar.
 The Tsarnaevs had two daughters and two sons.
-Tamerlan Tsarnaev was born in the Kalmyk Autonomous Soviet Socialist Republic on October 21, 1986, and Dzhokhar Tsarnaev was born in Kyrgyzstan on July 22, 1993.
+Tamerlan Tsarnaev was born in the Kalmyk Autonomous Soviet Socialist Republic on October 21, 1986, and Dzhokhar Tsarnaev was born on July 22, 1993.
+The Tsarnaev family raised their children as Muslims.

 As children, Tamerlan and Dzhokhar Tsarnaev lived in Tokmok, Kyrgyzstan.
 In 2001, the Tsarnaev family moved to Makhachkala, Dagestan, in the Russian Federation.
 In April 2002, the Tsarnaev parents and Dzhokhar visited the United States on a 90-day tourist visa.
 Anzor Tsarnaev applied for asylum, citing fears of deadly persecution due to his ties to Chechnya.
 Tamerlan Tsarnaev was left in the care of his uncle Ruslan in Kyrgyzstan, and arrived in the U.S. approximately two years later.
 The United States granted asylum to the Tsarnaev parents, and their four children later received "derivative asylum status".
 The family settled on Norfolk Street in Cambridge, Massachusetts.
 In March 2007, the Tsarnaevs were granted legal permanent residence.
 Tamerlan Tsarnaev was a permanent resident of the U.S. and a citizen of both Russia and Kyrgyzstan.

 Activities prior to Boston Marathon bombing

 2003–2007

-According to Tsarnaev's immigration file, Tsarnaev was admitted to the U.S. in 2003, receiving his visa at the U.S. consulate in Ankara, Turkey.
+According to Tsarnaev's immigration file, he received his visa at the U.S. consulate in Ankara, Turkey and was admitted to the United States in 2003.
 After arriving in the U.S., he attended Cambridge Rindge and Latin School, a public high school.
 He applied for admission at the University of Massachusetts Boston for the fall of 2006, but was rejected.
 He attended Bunker Hill Community College part-time for three terms between 2006 and 2008, studying accounting with hopes of becoming an engineer.
 He dropped out of school to concentrate on boxing.

-In 2007, Tsarnaev confronted a Brazilian youth who had dated his younger sister, Bella, and punched him in the face.

 2008

-During 2008, Tsarnaev became a devout Muslim and stopped drinking and smoking (eventually becoming an extremist a year later).
-He began to regularly attend the Islamic Society of Boston mosque near his home in Cambridge.
-Although the Americans for Peace and Tolerance, a longtime critic of the mosque, alleges that the mosque supports "a brand of Islamic thought that encourages grievances against the West, distrust of law enforcement and opposition to Western forms of government, dress and social values," the mosque has condemned terrorism and would later ask Tsarnaev to stop attending because he interrupted the Friday sermon.
+In 2008, Tsarnaev's mother urged him to embrace Islam because she was concerned about his drinking, smoking, and pursuit of women.
+She said he began to read more about it on the Internet.
+Tsarnaev sometimes attended the Islamic Society of Boston mosque near his home in Cambridge.
+Although the Americans for Peace and Tolerance, a longtime critic of the mosque, alleges that the mosque supports "a brand of Islamic thought that encourages grievances against the West, distrust of law enforcement and opposition to Western forms of government, dress and social values", the mosque has condemned terrorism and would later ask Tsarnaev to stop attending because he interrupted the Friday sermon.

-In May 2008, Tsarnaev's sister said that her husband was engaging in acts of physical abuse and adultery.
-Tsarnaev flew across the country to Bellingham, Washington, to "straighten up the brains" of his brother-in-law, Khozhugov.